Lead Response Time: Every Study (MIT, HBR, Drift)

 The Compound Effect on Marketing ROI

-Consider: if a business converts 2% of its leads with a 47-hour average response time, and the research suggests that a sub-5-minute response time could improve conversion by 10-21x, even a conservative 3-5x improvement in conversion rate means that the same marketing spend produces 3-5 times the revenue.
-The AI does not generate more leads.
+This is where the data has its biggest practical impact.
+Most businesses spend real budget on lead generation - search ads, social campaigns, SEO, content, trade shows.
+Every dollar generates leads, but conversion of those leads depends on response speed.
+A business converting 2% of its leads at a 42-hour average response is leaving most of its paid demand on the table.
+Even a conservative multiple-fold improvement in conversion means the same spend produces several times the revenue.
+AI does not generate more leads.
 It converts more of the leads you are already paying for.
-For a deeper exploration of how AI applies the speed-to-lead principle in practice, see our article on speed-to-lead with AI response time.
+For how AI applies the speed-to-lead principle in practice, see our guide to AI callbacks after a Facebook or Google form.

 Inbound Calls Are Even More Time-Sensitive